olexandr-harmash/ppwork_db/src/core/README.md

 - `name`: string - The name of the offer data.
 - `cost`: number - The base cost of the offer data.
 - `varieties`: OfferVariaty[] - Array of varieties associated with the offer data.

+### OfferService

+Class representing a certain variaty with additional cost.

+#### Properties

+- `name`: string - The name of the offer data.
+- `cost`: number - The base cost of the offer data.
+- `value`: string - The value.

 ### CertainItem